zeek/try-zeek/manager/static/examples/hello/readme.markdown

 Now click run and see the Bro magic happen.

 In this simple example you can see already the specialty in Bro, the "event".
 Bro is event driven.
-This means you can control any execution by making it dependant on an event trigger.
+This means you can control any execution by making it dependent on an event trigger.
 Our example here would not work without an event to be triggered so we use the two events that are always raised,
 	bro_init()
 and